If Public Figures Were Stocks: A Reputation Market Analysis

 Dividend Payers: The Steady Compounders

-Characteristics: These figures generate consistent "yield" -- their legacies compound over time through ongoing cultural relevance, education, and institutional use.
+Characteristics: These figures generate consistent "yield" -- their standing compounds over time through ongoing cultural relevance, education, and institutional use.

 William Shakespeare (Ticker: BARD)